dylnbk/dylnbk-blog/posts/2022-06-10-Firewalls.md

 advance in capabilities, demand has grown for establishments to develop their security operations centres.
-There are lots of methods available to implement a capable set of security protocols, however making certain that a layered approach is used will ensure that if a particular defence measure fails, another will help prevent an attack.
-Figure 1 shows the topology of a basic secured network, you will commonly see something similar inside many organizations.
-The structure is important for limiting the freedom and unpredictability of the members and any interactions with external entities.
+There are lots of methods available to implement a capable set of security protocols, however making certain that a layered approach is used will ensure that if a particular defence measure fails, another will help prevent an attack. <br><br>
-As we can see, all outside connections are routed through the firewall, it is the first device to enforce access policies on traffic entering and exiting the network. <br><br>

 Increasingly we are seeing that traditional centralized and hierarchical organizations are